- Provide leadership as your organization recovers from an allegation.

 Explore

 Take some time to reflect on what your program is doing to strengthen families.
-Use the Strengthening Families Program Self-Assessment created by the Center for the Study of Social Policy.
-For more information about this tool and resources to support it, visit https://cssp.org/wp-content/uploads/2018/10/FAMILY-CHILD-CARE-PROGRAM-SELF-ASSESSMENT.pdf
+Use the Strengthening Families Program Self-Assessment created by the Center for the Study of Social Policy to assess your program practices

-Sit down with your program’s leadership team and reflect on how your program is performing along the five protective factors.
-Use the Strengthening Families Program Self-Assessment to evaluate where you are and where you want to go.
-Then use the Planning Matrix to help set your course.
+Collaborate with your program’s leadership team and reflect on how your program is performing along the five protective factors and use the Planning Matrix to develop goals and action plans for program improvement.

 Apply

-These tip sheets from Preventing Child Maltreatment and Promoting Well-Being: A Network for Action 2013 Resource Guide are designed to be distributed to families to address a particular parenting concern or question.
+Use the Protective Factors Tip Sheets and Protective Factors Conversation Guides from Child Welfare Information Gateway.
+The tip sheets were designed to be distributed to parents and caregivers to address a particular parenting concern or question.
 The information is easy to read and focuses on concrete strategies parents and caregivers can use to take care of their children and strengthen their families.
-Each tip sheet is available in English and Spanish.
+The conversation guides were designed to assist you in having conversations with parents and caregivers about how the protective factors contribute to positive outcomes for families.
+The tip sheets and guides are available in English and Spanish.

 Glossary